 “Yes,” answered the scribe.
 “Konrad of Gottif rests with your other servants, at the gatehouse.”

 He seemed not to have absorbed the point.
 But if a good parchment was not to be used—

 After all, the exercise was only for comfort.

 “It is the seventeenth evening of September, and I am guest at the convent of Santo Pietro a Maiello.
 Such terms as I am able to come to, with my espoused wife Giovanna, I will add to this letter tomorrow.”

 “I have another message.
 If you please to follow me, signor.
 Our Lady Queen Giovanna desires to see you.”

-There were seated, in this refectory, around its long table, Giovanna, Mother Crispina, the prioress, the friar, and a tonsured brother whose robe was black.
+There were seated, in this refectory, around its long table, Giovanna, Mother Crispina, the sister of the coffer, the friar, and a tonsured brother whose robe was black.

 He alone stood.